-- Access to residence halls is only permitted through the main entrance. - Reception desks are the access control point for all residence halls. - Emergency assistance can be obtained quickly through the reception desk. - Residents should be alert for tailgaters and propped doors. - Residents' rooms should always be locked.
+- Access to residence halls is only permitted through the main entrance. - Reception desks are the access control point for all residence halls. - Emergency assistance can be obtained quickly through the reception desk. - Drexel's Housing and Residence Life Team trains students on safety measures, including: - Remaining alert to the risks of tailgaters and propped doors. - The expectation that residents' rooms should always be locked.